tytydraco/yessleep/out/Looks_like_Ill_miss_my_movie_date.md

 “Yes.
 Precisely.”

-“And there were multiple?
-In the mailbox?”
+“And there were multiple?”

 “Oh, yes.
+They show up in the mailbox.
 We’ve received quite a few letters over the past year.
 Always in a pastel blue envelope.
-Edna’s favorite color, apparently.”
+Edna’s favorite color, according to mom.”

 “Pastel blue?”
 I scribbled this detail in my notebook.
 “And how would you describe the content of these letters, exactly?”